rails/importmap-rails/README.md

 pin_all_from 'app/javascript/src', under: 'src', to: 'src'

 # With automatic integrity calculation for enhanced security
+enable_integrity!
 pin_all_from 'app/javascript/controllers', under: 'controllers', integrity: true
 ```

 The `:to` parameter is only required if you want to change the destination logical import name.
 If you drop the :to option, you must place the :under option directly after the first parameter.

-The `integrity: true` option automatically calculates integrity hashes for all files in the directory, providing security benefits without manual hash management.
+The `enable_integrity!` call enables integrity calculation globally, and `integrity: true` automatically calculates integrity hashes for all files in the directory, providing security benefits without manual hash management.

 Allows you to: